lukitoki1/home-wizard-web/README.md

-# household-genie-web
+# home-wizard-web

-A repository of the Next.js web app (Frontend) for Household Genie.
+A repository of the Next.js web app (Frontend) for Home Wizard.

 ## Getting started